Decision guide

 Search intent behind this query

-Evaluation from teams prioritizing web-first developer workflows and reduced environment friction.
+Evaluation from teams prioritizing shared desktop developer workflows and reduced environment friction.

 Decision checklist for teams